Rahul-Chauhan-2212/Angular_Framework/README.md

 </ul>
 </li>
 </ol>
-Note: ng g c componentName will create component inside app folder by default. if you want to create component inside any other folder then use ng g c folderpath/componentName.</br>
+Note: ng g c componentName will create component inside app folder by default. if you want to create component inside any other folder then use <b>ng g c folderpath/componentName</b>.</br>
-Note: ng g c componentName --skip-tests used to not create the testing ts file</br>
+Note: <b>ng g c componentName --skip-tests</b> used to not create the testing ts file</br>

 ### Data Binding